Machine Learning vs Deep Learning vs Artificial Intelligence (ML vs DL vs AI)

 3. Black-box Nature

 AI-based model is black-box in nature which means all data scientists have to do is find and import the right artificial network or machine learning algorithm.
-However, they remain unaware of how decisions are made by the model and thus lose the trust and comfortability of data scientists.
+However, data scientists lose trust and comfortability because they don’t understand how the model makes decisions.

 Solution: One possible solution is making people believe that model really works well.
 Another possibility that is trending nowadays is “Explainable AI”, letting people know the reason behind the decision.